decretist/Dissertation/Chapter3/chapter3.md

 [^69]: @foucault_what_1998 [214].
 Foucault claims to have derived
 the four criteria for determining whether a given "discursive set" has one or several authors from Jerome's *De Viris illustribus*.
 He provides, however, no citations.
-Walzer and Inabinit indicate that "similar principles" can be found in @hulley_principles_1944 [105-109].  @walzer_who_2011 [188].
+Walzer and Inabinet indicate that "similar principles" can be found in @hulley_principles_1944 [105-109].  @walzer_who_2011 [188].
 The section of Hulley's article on "various points pertinent to questions of authorship" is in fact